 Privacy / Security

-I will make pertinent efforts to protect all communications that are a part of telepsychology.
-You should also take reasonable steps to ensure the security of our communications (e.g., only using secure networks for telepsychology sessions, avoiding public wifi, and having strong passwords to protect the device you use for telepsychology).
+I will make pertinent efforts to protect all telehealth communications.
+You should also take reasonable steps to ensure the security of our communications (e.g., only using secure networks for telehealth sessions, avoiding public wifi, and having strong passwords to protect the device you use for telehealth).
+Please do your best to choose a space that is adequately private, quiet, and free of distractions.

 Fees / Insurance

 Many insurance providers are now allowing telehealth for counseling/therapy services.
-The fees for telepsychology are the same as those for in-person psychotherapy.
-If you wish to use health insurance for your telepsychology care, please contact your insurance company in advance to find out whether these sessions will be covered.
+My fees for telehealth are the same as those for in-person psychotherapy.
+If you wish to use health insurance for your telepsychology care, please contact your insurance company in advance to determine whether these sessions will be covered.

 Check in for Your Teletherapy Appointment